Chart Color Schemes

 Euroa is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Euroa's dwelling structures, as per the latest Census, consisted of 93.6% houses and 6.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is similar to Non-Metro Vic.'s structure, which also had 93.6% houses and 6.4% other dwellings.
-Home ownership in Euroa was higher at 48.8%, with mortgaged dwellings at 27.3% and rented ones at 23.8%.
+Euroa's dwelling structure, as per the latest Census, consisted of 93.6% houses and 6.4% other dwellings.
+In comparison, Non-Metro Vic.'s dwelling structure was also 93.6% houses and 6.4% other dwellings.
+Home ownership in Euroa stood at 48.8%, with mortgaged dwellings at 27.3% and rented ones at 23.8%.
 The median monthly mortgage repayment in Euroa was $1,129, lower than Non-Metro Vic.'s average of $1,500.
-The median weekly rent figure in Euroa was $250, compared to Non-Metro Vic.'s $280.
-Nationally, Euroa's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent figure in Euroa was recorded as $250, compared to Non-Metro Vic.'s $280.
+Nationally, Euroa's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing